v-danh/debugger/README.md

-#  Pythonic Detector & Debugger in IDE
+#  Detector & Debugger in IDE
 ## Introductions
 Detect, analyze and quickly correct the potential errors in all programs that use ML models
 ## Descriptions